 Occasionally, patients may require their medicines to be crushed or added to food/drink to assist administration.
 To ensure the safe administration of these medicines, this should only occur following a review with a pharmacist or GP and should be detailed in the patient's care plans.
-Written consent and care plans were in place when this practice occurred.
+Consent was recorded and care plans were in place when this practice occurred.

-Management and staff audited medicine administration on a regular basis within the home.
-A range of audits were carried out including daily running stock balances of boxed medicines and a monthly management audit.
-The date of opening was recorded on all medicines so that they could be easily audited.
-This is good practice.
+Management and staff audited medicines administration on a regular basis within the home.
+A range of audits were carried out.
+The date of opening was recorded on medicines so that they could be easily audited which is good practice.